Apartment Repair Request App

 DESIGN SOLUTION PROCESS

 To elevate the experience and improve my designs, I developed my concepts from the core User Journey maps, user flows and ideation workshops.
 Also, I used this type of workshop to quickly concept and sketch solutions as well as validate these ideas.
-Armed with a bunch of fat, colorful markers, I created '8Up' sketches to solve pain points in the user flow and featured experience.
+Armed with a bunch of thick and colorful markers, I created '8Up' sketches to solve pain points in the user flow and featured experience.
 Most sketch sessions were timed so I could get quantity concepts within short bursts.

 IMPROVEMENT GOALS & RATIONALE